 Segregation is the practice of requiring separate housing, education and other services for people of color.
-Segregation was made law several times in 18th and 19th-century America as some believed that black and white people were incapable of coexisting.
+Segregation was made law several times in 19th- and 20th-century America as some believed that Black and white people were incapable of coexisting.

-In the lead-up to the liberation of slaves under the Thirteenth Amendment, abolitionists argued about what the fate of slaves should be once they were freed.
-One group argued for colonization, either by returning the slaves to Africa or creating their own homeland.
+In the lead-up to the liberation of enslaved people under the Thirteenth Amendment, abolitionists argued about what the fate of slaves should be once they were freed.
+One group argued for colonization, either by returning the formerly enslaved people to Africa or creating their own homeland.
 In 1862 President Abraham Lincoln recognized the ex-slave countries of Haiti and Liberia, hoping to open up channels for colonization, with Congress allocating $600,000 to help.
 While the colonization plan did not pan out, the country, instead, set forth on a path of legally mandated segregation.

 Black Codes and Jim Crow

 Segregation soon became official policy enforced by a series of Southern laws.
-Through so-called Jim Crow laws (named after a derogatory term for blacks), legislators segregated everything from schools to residential areas to public parks to theaters to pools to cemeteries, asylums, jails and residential homes.
-There were separate waiting rooms for whites and blacks in professional offices and, in 1915, Oklahoma became the first state to even segregate public phone booths.
+Through so-called Jim Crow laws (named after a derogatory term for Blacks), legislators segregated everything from schools to residential areas to public parks to theaters to pools to cemeteries, asylums, jails and residential homes.
+There were separate waiting rooms for whites people and Black people in professional offices and, in 1915, Oklahoma became the first state to even segregate public phone booths.

-Colleges were segregated and separate black institutions like Howard University in Washington, D.C. and Fisk University in Nashville, Tennessee were created to compensate.
-Virginia’s Hampton Institute was established in 1869 as a school for black youth, but with white instructors teaching skills to relegate blacks in service positions to whites.
+Colleges were segregated and separate Black institutions like Howard University in Washington, D.C. and Fisk University in Nashville, Tennessee were created to compensate.
+Virginia’s Hampton Institute was established in 1869 as a school for Black youth, but with white instructors teaching skills to relegate Black people in service positions to whites.

 The Supreme Court and Segregation